-- □ The child's parent, Indian custodian, and Tribe must be notified by registered mail or certified mail, return receipt requested, with copies to the appropriate Bureau of Indian Affairs (BIA) Regional Directors.
+- □ The child's parent, Indian custodian, and Tribe must be notified by registered mail or certified mail, return receipt requested, with copies to the appropriate BIA Regional Directors.
 Upon request of a party, the BIA will make a reasonable attempt to identify and locate the Tribe, parents, or Indian custodian. - ☐ Finding on the record that timely notice was or was not provided as required.